romanrev/creds3/README.md

 encryption key in KMS (in this README, we will refer to that key as the `master key`), and a credential storage in an S3 bucket location.

+If you do not specify an S3 bucket location via the `-l` option to `setup` command, the bucket that will be created by default will have the name of `credential-store-AWSACCOUNTID` where the `AWSACCOUNTID` is the AWS account ID under which the bucket is created.

 ### Stashing Secrets

 Whenever you want to store/share a credential, such as a database password,